Cycle (graph theory)

 A graph with edges colored to illustrate a closed walk, H–A–B–A–H, in green; a circuit which is a closed walk in which all edges are distinct, B–D–E–F–D–C–B, in blue; and a cycle which is a closed walk in which all vertices are distinct, H–D–G–H, in red.

 In graph theory, a cycle in a graph is a non-empty trail in which only the first and last vertices are equal.
 A directed cycle in a directed graph is a non-empty directed trail in which only the first and last vertices are equal.

-A graph without cycles is called an acyclic graph.
+A graph without cycles is called an acyclic graph (or a forest).
 A directed graph without directed cycles is called a directed acyclic graph.
 A connected graph without cycles is called a tree.